Last updated: 2026-04-20

 Should You Buy the 2019 Acura MDX?

-Its complaint rate (33.8 per 10k sold) is above the SUV segment average of 20.3.
+Its complaint rate of 33.8 per 10,000 vehicles sold runs above the SUV segment average of 22.
 The most common reports involve engine and engine cooling (29).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine and engine cooling (29).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine and engine cooling (29).
+An extended warranty is worth pricing out.

 Compared to the 2020 Acura MDX, which scored 2 points lower.
 See also the 2018 Acura MDX for an earlier comparison.